 Sephiroth’s second ace in the hole is his signature attack, Heartless Angel, which once again drops your MP to 0 and your HP to 1.
 Sephiroth flies into the air while he uses this attack, and the only way to prevent it is to spring in the air and peg the bastard before he even starts saying the word “Angel” in the phrase “Descend Heartless Angel.”
 If you manage it, great!
 You just earned yourself some free damage!
 Unfortunately Sephiroth is often across the arena when he starts using Heartless Angel, making a perfect defence all but impossible, even for the best player.
 Learning to recover from this attack is the key to survival.
 You can try to cast Cure with perfect timing, such that it starts before your MP vanishes but heals you after your HP is dropped to 1, but that’s risky.
 I find it’s better to bring a bag full of hotkeyed items with you instead, even if they’re just Potions.
 I seriously don’t even bother with Hi-Potions, because Sephiroth just hits that hard and it’s more important to get Once More and Second Chance back into position than it is to have a tiny bit more HP.
 Even Elixirs don’t excite me here – I won’t deny that the MP restore they offer is nice, but I barely even notice the full HP bar.
 But watch out, because items don’t trigger your trusty Leaf Bracer skill like Cure does!

 Sephiroth has a few “easy” attacks during his second phase as well.
-This includes his Firaga Pillar, which is hardly even a threat, and also an attack where he sends a series of black balls at you that you have to swat away.
-The orbs can hit you by surprise, but they’re generally not dangerous on their own, especially if you’re in FM+ and have enough area attacks to sink a ship.
+This includes his Firaga Pillar, which is hardly even a threat this time, and also an attack where he sends a series of black balls at you that you have to swat away.
+The orbs can hit you by surprise, but they’re generally not dangerous on their own, especially if you’re in FM+ and have enough area attacks to sink a ship while standing still.
 The real danger of the orbs is that Sephiroth often moves on to another attack while you’re still dealing with them, attacks like Heartless Angel.